k-donn/plasmoid-wunderground/README.md

 Some stations update at different rates so you can set the rate of refresh in config.

+## Translating

+Translations welcome!

+Follow the file in [plasmoid/translate](./plasmoid/translate) for directions.

 ## Meta

 Big thanks to Meteocons for the free [icons](https://www.alessioatzeni.com/meteocons/).